What are Lateral Flow Test Kits?

 How Should You Dispose of Testing PPE?

-Healthcare workplaces like Nursing Homes may be tempted to throw PPE in with one of their existing clinical waste streams, like hazardous waste bins, but that would be erroneous.
-PPE is under a certain classification and must be disposed of as such.
+If you suspect your PPE has come into contact with the COVID virus, the advice is slightly different.
+Healthcare workplaces like nursing homes may be tempted to throw PPE in with one of their existing clinical waste streams, like hazardous waste bins, but that would be incorrect.
+Here is how to dispose of PPE that may have been in contact with the virus:

 How Should You Dispose of Test Kit Packaging?